rottingresearch/linkrot/README.md

 # Introduction

+Scans pdfs for links written in plaintext and checks if they are active or returns an error code.
+It then generates a report of its findings.
 Extract references (pdf, url, doi, arxiv) and metadata from a PDF.
-Optionally download all referenced PDFs and check for broken links.

 # Features